credebl/docs/src/content/docs/en/guides/local-setup-using-docker.md

    cd platform
  ```

-Create a `.env` file and set the required environment variables as per the `.env.example`.
-To start the API gateway and microservices.
+Create a .env file and set the required environment variables as per the `.env.sample` file.To start the API gateway and microservices.

 Start the services: